Gurali (Pakistan)

-Gurali, also known as Gorali, is a small village located in the Gujrat District of Punjab, Pakistan.
-The village has a high school which is run by the Government of Punjab, Pakistan under the Board of Intermediate and Secondary Education, Gujranwala.
-It also has healthcare facilities, including the Rural Dispensary and the Social Security Hospital.
+Gurali, also known as Gorali, is a big village located in the Gujrat District of Punjab, Pakistan.
+The village has a government high school under the Board of Intermediate and Secondary Education, Gujranwala.
+Healthcare facilities include a rural dispensary and the Social Security Hospital.
 The Pakistan Electric Fan Manufacturers Association supports economic growth in the village.
-Gurali's population consists almost entirely of Muslims.
+Gorali's population consists almost entirely of Muslims.
 Most of the people earn their living from farming or as laborers.
 A few people in the area work for the government.
-Gurali can be reached by road or railway train.
+A small portion of the population have also studied abroad and migrated to various European countries.
+Gorali can be reached by road or train.